paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 However, the court also made clear that the reason so little process was provided pre-termination was because the employee was also provided with a full hearing after the fact, that is, he could get his job restored ex post.
 This question of pre-termination vs post-termination process is often the key issue in procedural due process cases.

 In Matthews v.
-Eldridgee, 424 U.S. 319 (1976)  (you need to know this case) the Court laid out a three-part balancing test that has been applied ever since.
+Eldridge, 424 U.S. 319 (1976) the Court laid out a three-part balancing test that has been applied ever since.
 In application, it's honestly pretty ad hoc---it doesn't actually give courts lots of guidance (and as a result, in actual practice, you will have to look for cases similar to yours).
 But you still have to give lip service to it, and it tracks a kind of intuitive notion of fair process.

 The three parts are: